CarloMicieli/hascalator/tut/list.md

 ## `Data.List`

+Operations on lists.
 The `List` is an immutable, inductive data type defined either as

   * the empty list `Nil`
   * the constructed list `Cons`, with an `head` and a `tail`